Call Us 24/7 For A Free Legal Consultation

 Why You Need An Experienced Truck Accident Lawyer

-Our team of tractor-trailer accident attorneys will collect evidence, speak to eyewitnesses of the crash, evaluate the scene of the collision, check for any truck maintenance violations and even use auto accident recreation experts to determine who was at fault.
+Our truck accident law firm will collect evidence, speak to eyewitnesses of the crash, evaluate the scene of the collision, check for any truck maintenance violations and even use auto accident recreation experts to determine who was at fault.
 This way we can build a strong, evidence backed case to present to the courts and get you the settlement you deserve.

-We work on a contingency fee basis for our trucking injury claims so that our clients can know that they have an attorney that is confident in their ability to get you a proper compensation package for the injuries you sustained.
+We work on a contingency fee basis for our trucking injury claims so that our clients can know that they have experienced truck accident attorneys that are confident in their ability to get you a proper compensation package for the injuries you sustained.

 Typical Injuries From Semi-Truck Accidents

-Semi-trucks also known as 18 wheelers are large in size and carry a massive amount of weight which typically increases the amount of damage they cause during accidents as well as increase the amount and severity of bodily injuries.
+Semi-trucks, also known as 18 wheelers, are large in size and carry a massive amount of weight which typically increases the amount of damage they cause during accidents as well as increase the amount and severity of bodily injuries.
 Some of these injuries leave the victims with long lasting debilitating effects when they are lucky enough to survive.
-Some of the most common injuries include:
+Some of the most common injuries that truck accident victims get are:

 • Loss of limbs